Dr. Killigan's guide to household insect problems

 Monitor

-• Watch fruit bowls, compost caddies, sink rims and drain overflows for new landings; reposition traps toward the most active spot
+• Watch fruit bowls, compost caddies, sink rims and drain overflows for landings; reposition traps toward the most active spot

 • Expect spikes after produce runs and in warm, humid late summer to early fall—keep an extra trap ready